hylu-dev/hylu-blog/content/posts/dev/basics-of-shader-fractals/index.md

 ### Throw It in a Loop

 Here is where the fractal comes in.
-We can keep repeating this pattern for larger and larger uv coordinates by constantly iterating over it over our circle code.
+We can keep repeating this pattern for larger and larger uv coordinates by constantly iterating over our circle code.
 Additionally, we add our circle `color` to a `finalColor` variable so we get the result of every iteration on our canvas.

 ```c
     vec3 finalColor;